gmtandi/huetf/README.md

  - Caltrop Canister wil only release when -gren1 (no more caltrop explosions);
  - Impact grenade replaces Caltrop for scout (localinfo impactgren 1);
  - Added adminmenu that allows admin to choose between few functions: kick, ban, clanmode, timelimit, captain;
+ - Added "autospanner", to make engineer's life easier by making a smart spanner to deal with his sentry gun